 Smoking is a dangerous habit that has been linked to lung cancer and other serious cardiopulmonary diseases.
 It also affects your oral health.
-In addition to discoloring your tongue, smoking causes bad breath and stains your teeth, which requires professional cleaning.
+In addition to discoloring your tongue, it causes bad breath and stains your teeth, which requires professional cleaning.

 The harsh chemicals contained in tobacco smoke can lead to a dulled sense of taste and smell.
 Along with these cosmetic issues, smoking and the use of chewing tobacco can also lead to other more serious oral health problems.